marmelab/react-admin/docs/Upgrade.md

 ```
 {% endraw %}

-## `<SimpleFormIterator>` no longer clone its children
+## `<SimpleFormIterator>` no longer clones its children

-One consequence is that defining the `disabled` prop on the `<ArrayInput>` component does not disable its children inputs anymore.
+We've changed the implementation of `<SimpleFormIterator>`, the companion child of `<ArrayInput>`.
+This internal change is mostly backwards compatible, with one exception: defining the `disabled` prop on the `<ArrayInput>` component does not disable the children inputs anymore.
 If you relied on this behavior, you now have to specify the `disabled` prop on each input:

 ```diff
 <ArrayInput disabled={someCondition}>